Aliases for WAS Gene

 GeneCards Summary for WAS Gene

 WAS (Wiskott-Aldrich Syndrome) is a Protein Coding gene.
-Diseases associated with WAS include thrombocytopenia, x-linked and wiskott-aldrich syndrome.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+Diseases associated with WAS include wiskott-aldrich syndrome and neutropenia, severe congenital, x-linked.
+Among its related pathways are Adherens junction and Bacterial invasion of epithelial cells.
 GO annotations related to this gene include identical protein binding and actin binding.
 An important paralog of this gene is WASL.

 UniProtKB/Swiss-Prot for WAS Gene

 Effector protein for Rho-type GTPases.
 Regulates actin filament reorganization via its interaction with the Arp2/3 complex.
 Important for efficient actin polymerization.
 Possible regulator of lymphocyte and platelet function.
 Mediates actin filament reorganization and the formation of actin pedestals upon infection by pathogenic bacteria.